shanu516516/user-guide/docs/lend.md

 - **Trading fees**
 - A share of the **funding fee** on open positions

-By lending BTC into the pool, liquidity providers enhance protocol liquidity while earning a share of the generated revenue.
+By depositing BTC into the pool, Liquidity Providers (LPs) enhance protocol liquidity while earning a share of the generated revenue.

-Twilight enables BTC holders to earn competitive on-chain yield through a secure and privacy-preserving lending mechanism.
+Twilight enables BTC holders to earn competitive on-chain yield by providing liquidity in a secure and privacy-preserving manner.

-> 📌 Note: All lending operations are executed privately using encrypted Subaccounts, ensuring financial privacy for institutional participants.
+> 📌 Note: All liquidity operations are executed privately using encrypted Subaccounts, ensuring financial privacy for institutional participants.

 ---

 ## Prerequisites

-Before lending BTC to the Twilight Pool, ensure you have:
+Before providing liquidity to the Twilight Pool, ensure you have:

 - **NYKS Tokens**: Required for transaction fees on the Twilight testnet
-- **BTC Balance**: Available in your Trading Account (Subaccount) for lending
+- **BTC Balance**: Available in your Trading Account (Subaccount) for providing liquidity
-- **Subaccount**: A dedicated Trading Account for lending operations
+- **Subaccount**: A dedicated Trading Account for liquidity provision

 > 💡 New users can:
 >
-> - Obtain NYKS tokens and BTC balance from the [Faucet](https://frontend.twilight.rest/faucet)
+> - Claim your testnet tokens from the [Faucet](https://frontend.twilight.rest/faucet): `NYKS` for gas fees and `SATS` to represent your BTC balance.
-> - Set up Trading Accounts in the [Create Subaccounts](/docs/wallet#create-subaccounts) section
+> - Set up SubAccounts in the [Create Subaccounts](/docs/wallet#create-subaccounts) section

+> ⚠️ Testnet Notice: You are currently on the Twilight Testnet.
+All operations use test tokens, which have no real-world value.
 ---

 ## Subaccount Management

-> ⚠️ **Important**: Create a separate Subaccount for each lending operation.
-Accounts with active orders become locked and cannot be used for other operations until the lending position is closed.
+> ⚠️ **Important**: Create a separate Subaccount for each liquidity provision.
+Accounts with active orders become locked and cannot be used for other operations until the liquidity is withdrawn.

 ---